Md. officials wanted Black leaders not to use the term ‘police brutality.’ They resisted.

 The commission’s chair, Tamara Wilson, said an official from the Governor’s Office of Community Initiatives, which oversees the commission and the museum, told her not to use “police brutality.”
 But Wilson declined to provide additional details.

-Both the office of Gov. Larry Hogan (R) and the community initiatives office said there is no blanket ban on the term “police brutality,” which was included in a recent Baltimore Sun editorial column co-authored by Sam Abed, Hogan’s secretary of the Department of Juvenile Services.
+Both the office of Gov. Larry Hogan (R) and the community initiatives office said there is no blanket ban on the term “police brutality,” which was included in a recent Baltimore Sun editorial column co-written by Sam Abed, Hogan’s secretary of the Department of Juvenile Services.

 But Hogan spokeswoman Shareese Churchill acknowledged that the phrase was removed from the museum’s July 3 news release about a Breonna Taylor mural and replaced with the term “systemic racism.”
 Churchill said the change was made because the latter “is more of an umbrella term, a broader term, intended to strengthen the message.”